ermshaua/daproli/README.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

 Additionally, it provides a data transformation pipeline framework.
+All transformation and manipulation procedures have respective transformers with the same arguments.
+There are also utility transformers like ```Union``` or ```Manipulator``` that help to connect transformers or make global changes to the data container.

 ```python3
 >>> dp.Pipeline(